← Back to blog

 What Hydroquinone Does

-Hydroquinone inhibits tyrosinase, the enzyme responsible for melanin production.
+Hydroquinone inhibits tyrosinase enzyme responsible for melanin production

 In simple terms, it reduces pigment production in the skin.